TritonDataCenter/node-checker/README.md

     http://localhost:8080

-You should see one single process `checker-test`.
-Click on the green square and see what the process has been doing.
+You should see one `host` called `uuid` and two squares next to a processes called `checker-test`.
+Click on the green square and see details about the process, including the port and the health checker type.
+Also notice the historical healthiness and latency for the health checks.
+Click on the red square and notice that the error is 'ECONNREFUSED' (or something like that).
+Enable the ping server:

+    node ./test/ping_server.js

+After a refresh or two, the square will turn green, meaning the process is up and healthy.
+Click on the square to see the historical trends.

 ## License